Statistics from Altmetric.com

 A parallel-group, single-centre RCT was conducted at a tertiary healthcare facility between 2012 and 2018.
 The trial was discontinued due to a diminishing recruitment rate.
 No interim analyses were conducted.

 All right-handed patients aged between 18 and 60 years diagnosed with medically refractory left mesial TLE and deemed suitable candidates for surgery were given an opportunity to take part in the trial.
-Visual naming was the prespecified primary outcome and measured using the Boston Naming Test (BNT).4 The instrument is the most frequently used assessment of naming in patients with epilepsy and has been shown to reliably detect postoperative dysnomia.5 An intention-to-treat analysis was planned and a sample size of 48 was calculated based on 80% power of detecting a five-point difference between …
+Visual naming was the prespecified primary outcome and measured using the Boston Naming Test (BNT).4 The instrument is the most frequently used assessment of naming in patients with epilepsy and has been shown to reliably detect postoperative dysnomia.5 An intention-to-treat analysis was planned and a sample size of 48 was calculated based on 80% power of detecting a five-point difference between the groups on the BNT, which …

 Funding The authors have not declared a specific grant for this research from any funding agency in the public, commercial or not-for-profit sectors.